rmkubik/rmk-gatsby/src/posts/published/personal-retrospective-2020/index.md

 ### Became a game developer officially

 I met a major longer term goal of mine to work full time in games with my new role helping to make [TwilioQuest](https://twilio.com/quest).
-Its been very exciting to get to spend way more time making games than ever before.
-Its come with a lot of new challenges, but I'm enjoying it a lot.
+It's been very exciting to get to spend way more time making games than ever before.
+It's come with a lot of new challenges, but I'm enjoying it a lot.

 Reaching this goal has left me with a little bit of a void.
 Working in games full time used to be something I was striving toward.
 Now that I've reached it, I'm not sure what to focus on next!